-The heart is a beautiful piece of bioengineering.
-It has an electrical system to make it contract in a regular rhythm.
-Different parts of the heart operate at contrasting pressures and there are valves to make sure blood flows in the right direction.
-The muscle of the heart contracts more than once every second without tiring.
+The heart is a beautiful piece of bio-engineering.
+It has an electrical system that keeps a regular rhythm.
+There are valves that ensure blood flows in the right direction and the muscles contracts more than 100,000 times a day without tiring.

 The Electrocardiogram (ECG)